 02.01 LIMITS

 This template is a simplified tool that generates an order-of-magnitude assessment of the risk significance of inspection findings during shutdown.
+If appropriate, a more detailed risk assessment may be performed in an SDP Phase 3 evaluation, especially if the analyst feels that the risk is not being properly assessed in the Phase 2 evaluation.
+Program guidance in IMC 0609, Attachment 5, “Inspection Finding Review Board” and IMC 0609, Attachment 1, “Significance and Enforcement Review Panel Process,” should be followed to determine if a planning SERP is required before committing significant resources to a detailed risk evaluation in a Phase 3 analysis.

 02.02 PRECAUTIONS

-The analyst should consider each evaluated Core Damage sequence using the event trees to ensure that the scenario makes sense for the deficiency.
+The SRA or analyst should consider each evaluated Core Damage sequence using the event trees included at the end of this procedure to ensure that the scenario makes sense for the deficiency.
 The variability of plant configurations at shutdown and timing issues may result in performance deficiencies which do not directly map on the event trees.
 Contact a risk analyst in NRR/APOB for assistance if needed.

 The SRA or analyst must understand: (1) the differences between precursor and condition findings, (2) the definitions of the plant operational states (POSs), and (3) the definitions of the shutdown initiating events.
+These terms are defined in IMC 0609, Appendix G.

 The availability of standby reactor coolant system (RCS) injection along with operator error drives shutdown risk.
 As long as standby injection is available, in most cases, standby injection buys time for other operator recovery actions such as: leak path termination and residual heat removal (RHR) recovery.
 If there are factors that could render the standby RCS injection unavailable such as: gas intrusion or support system unavailability, then these factors (assumptions) become risk significant and should be assessed carefully.